RaveenaSoyal/HR-Analysis-Dashboard/README.md

 4. **Employee Engagement Analysis:**
    - Understand factors affecting employee engagement through survey data, facilitating a positive workplace culture.

-## Usage

-### Power BI:

-1. **Download Power BI Desktop:**
-   - Ensure you have [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.

-2. **Open the Power BI Project:**
-   - Double-click on the HR-Data-Analysis-Power-BI.pbix file to open the Power BI project.

-3. **Refresh Data:**
-   - If needed, refresh the data connections to update the dashboard with the latest information.

-4. **Explore and Analyze:**
-   - Interact with the dashboard elements to explore insights and analyze HR data.

-### MS Excel:

-1. **Open Excel Workbook:**
-   - Double-click on the HR-Data-Analysis-Excel.xlsx file to open the Excel workbook.

-2. **Navigate Worksheets:**
-   - Navigate through different worksheets for various aspects of HR data analysis.

-3. **Refresh Data (if applicable):**
-   - Refresh data connections to update the Excel dashboard with the latest information.

 ![HR Analytics Dashboard](https://github.com/RaveenaSoyal/HR-Analysis-Dashboard/assets/162892512/3ea49cc0-789d-4467-b83b-eda127c72bc2)